Task-Organizer/Main-Task-Organizer/README.md

 # Main-Task-Organizer

 Our Website Is a Memoranda to Save Your Tasks as a List, in order not to forget any of your daily or weekly or monthly tasks.That will save your time and keep you up to date with your work without any delay!!
-The technologies that I used in my projects were HTML, CSS, JavaScript, and Bootstrap, Agile Guide, TRELLO.
+The technologies that we used in our projects were HTML, CSS, JavaScript, and Bootstrap, Agile Guide, TRELLO.

-its pasically a web application to organize daily tasks for the employees to manage their time and work efficiently.
+its pasically a web application to organize daily tasks for the user to manage their time and work efficiently.

-What are the benefits of a daily to-do list?
+ the benefits of a daily to-do list

 -Increases productivity.
 -Provides motivation.
 -Improves memory.